An ambitious low VOICE CHOIR FOR MANCHESTER

 The Sunday Boys was formed by Michael Betteridge in January 2016 to give Manchester an inclusive LGBTQ+ choir for low voice singers in the city to learn to sing great music, perform and make friends.

-The Sunday Boys is open to any one that has a low voice and wants to sing in an inclusive and friendly environment.
+The Sunday Boys is open to any one who sings with a low voice (ie tenor or bass) and wants to sing in an inclusive and friendly environment.
 You don’t need any singing experience to join, just a desire to learn, make music and give it a go.
 We offer vocal coaching and singing lessons to all involved and you’ll be supported every step of the way.

 We’ve performed across the country and even embarked on an international tour of Iceland.
 We often invite workshop leaders to rehearsal to help us focus and improve on specific topics and take great pride in supporting artists and regularly commissioning new work.